 The Mirabello lawsuit was a very tragic and terribly sad case in which a hernia mesh victim alleged that she suffered severe complications as a result of allegedly defective C-Qur hernia mesh.
 A surgeon implanted Atrium C-Qur hernia mesh into her to repair a hernia.
 The victim could not find a hernia mesh attorney to file a hernia mesh lawsuit against Atrium on her behalf.
 The victim had no choice but to file the hernia mesh lawsuit representing herself pro-se.

-The Hernia mesh defense lawyers attempted to dismiss the claim based n the statute of limitations
+The Hernia mesh defense lawyers attempted to dismiss the claim based on the statute of limitations

 Predictably, Atrium tried to quash her claims for compensation utilizing an inside baseball technicality known as the statute of limitations.
 The statute of limitations is a law enacted by state legislatures, “a law which sets the maximum period which one can wait before filing a lawsuit, depending on the type of case or claim.
 The periods vary by state.”
 Dictionary.law The statute of limitations essentially disregards the merits of the hernia mesh claim and can deprive victims their day in Court.

 Atrium attempted to dismiss victim’s C- QUR surgical mesh complaint based on the Massachusetts statute of limitations.
+The mesh defense lawyers argued that the victim missed the hernia mesh lawsuit statute of limitations.
 Atrium’s hernia mesh attorney cited the Massachusetts statute of limitations in their efforts to quash the cause of action and deny the victim their day in court.